uutzinger/camera/README.md

 ## Example Programs
 **Display**: In general display should occur in main program.
 OpenCV requires waitkey to be executed in order to update the display.
 Waikey takes much longer than 1ms and therfore transferring data between threads is significantly slowed down in the main thread if display is requested.

 **Queue**: Data transfer between threads or between main program and thread works better with Queue than with setting new data falgs and accessing it through shared memory.
-Queue can be programmed to be blocking or non blocking and if the queue size is long enough, no data is lost if the main thread can  not keep up with the capture thread for brief amount of time.
+Queue can be programmed to be blocking or non blocking and if the queue size is long enough, no data is lost if a thread can not keep up with the capture thread for brief amount of time.

 * ```test_blackfly.py``` tests the blackfly capture module and reports framerate.
 * ```test_blackfly_display.py``` tests the blackfly capture module, displays images and reports framerate.